alexmaverickp/alexmaverickp.github.io/docs/projects/balabagan-water-system.md

 ## Landslide Hazard Assessment

-Landslide susceptibility information was incorporated into the planning process to evaluate potential risks affecting proposed infrastructure and nearby communities.
-The resulting maps provided additional context for site selection and engineering considerations.
+Landslide susceptibility information was incorporated into the planning process to evaluate terrain-related risks affecting the proposed water system.

+The analysis focused on the vicinity of the proposed Rumagurook water source and supporting infrastructure, including intake locations, transmission routes, river crossings, and the planned filtration facility.
+The resulting map supported preliminary evaluation of slope-related hazards and infrastructure siting considerations.

 ![Landslide Hazard Map](../assets/images/[Rumagurook]Landslide.png)

 ---

-## Project Outputs
+## Additional Outputs

-* Service Area Delineation Map
+* Storm Surge Advisory Maps (Levels 1–4)
 * Building Footprint and Road Network Inventory
-* Flood Hazard Assessment Maps
-* Landslide Hazard Assessment Maps
 * Technical Figures for Water System Feasibility Reports
-* GPS-validated Survey Locations and Field Observations
+* GPS-Validated Survey Locations and Field Observations